Let's Talk Mental Health

 Meditation

 Meditation is a mindfulness technique that can help you cope with stress and bring a sense of calm and peace.
-There are numerous apps and free resources available to help guide you if you are just learning how to meditate, like Headspace.
+There are numerous apps and free resources available to help guide you if you are just starting out and want to learn more about meditation, like Headspace.

 Incorporating exercise into your life can help reduce feelings of anxiety and depression and can positively impact your overall mood.